activescaffold/active_scaffold_mobile/README.md

 vertically and actions at bottom.
 Use @extended_columns@ to define them.

-Set session[:desktop_version] to disable mobile views, delete :desktop_version from session (or set to nil) to enable them again.
+Set session[:desktop_version] to disable mobile views, delete :desktop_version from session (or set to false or nil) to enable them again.